 A relaxing ride for many may burn up to 400 calories per hour.
 Expect 800 to 1000 calories burned per hour if you’re peddling on hilly terrain.
 Experts recommend keeping to a balanced diet with about 60% going to carbohydrates, 25% to fat and 15% to protein.
 Towards the end of a vigorous ride, a bit of caffeine can aid in concentration.
 Just a bit will do.
 Then once you’re done, a good dose of protein will help the body recover.
 This is typical after any exercise regimen and needs to be consumed as soon as possible.

 Cycle fun, cycle smart, and use these cycling tips as a starting point for whatever part about cycling interests you the most.

-And for an excellent selection of cycling accessories and necessities, visit HERE!
+And for an excellent selection of cycling gear from Amazon Prime, click HERE!

 Your questions and comments are also welcome, and I invite you to participate within the fields below!